 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-It is given as an infusion into a vein over a period of time.
+- It is given as an infusion into a vein over a period of time.

-Acetaminophen and diphenhydramine may be given before this drug to lower fever and chills.
+- Other drugs may be given before this drug to help avoid side effects.

-Call your doctor to find out what to do.
+- Call your doctor to find out what to do.

-If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.
+- If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.

-If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your drugs with others and do not take anyone else’s drugs.

-Keep all drugs in a safe place.
+- Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-Throw away unused or expired drugs.
+- Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

-Some drugs may have another patient information leaflet.
+- Some drugs may have another patient information leaflet.
 If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.

-If you think there has been an overdose, call your poison control center or get medical care right away.
+- If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.